kwea123/fish_detection/README.md

 # Data preparation

 the Open Images Dataset is downloadable from [cvdfoundation](https://github.com/cvdfoundation/open-images-dataset#download-images-with-bounding-boxes-annotations), of size 513GB.
+It took around 13 hours with 10MB/s network speed.

 Download all the images along with the annotations.